 - Property to be treated must lie within Cowlitz County.

-- Eligible landowners include individuals, groups, joint operations, corporations, Native American tribes/groups or other private legal entity.
+- Eligible landowners include individuals, groups, joint operations, corporations, or other private legal entities.

-- Property must contain a significant infestation of at least one of the eligible noxious weed species below.
+- The property must contain a significant infestation of at least one of the eligible noxious weed species below.